Tencent Cloud Redis¶

 Install Func¶

-It is recommended to enable TrueWatch Integration - Expansion - Managed Func: All prerequisites are automatically installed.
-Please continue with the script installation.
+It is recommended to activate TrueWatch Integration - Extensions - DataFlux Func (Automata): All prerequisites are automatically installed, please proceed with the script installation.

-Note: Please prepare a Tencent Cloud AK that meets the requirements in advance (for simplicity, you can directly grant global read-only permissions
+Note: Please prepare Tencent Cloud AK with the required permissions in advance (for simplicity, you can grant global read-only permissions

 ReadOnlyAccess